Here’s a look at the life of Andrea Yates, who was found not guilty by reason of insanity in the drowning of her five children.

-July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself with a knife.
-She is treated there as an inpatient and later an outpatient for two months and is prescribed Haldol.
+July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself.
+She is treated as an inpatient and later as an outpatient for two months and is prescribed Haldol.

-Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment of her mental illness.
+Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment.
 She is prescribed strong anti-psychotic medications, including Haldol.

 June 4, 2001 - Psychiatrist Mohammed Saeed discontinues Yates’ prescription of Haldol.

 June 20, 2001 - Yates drowns her five children, one by one, in the bathtub at their home in Clear Lake, Texas.